azsk/DevOpsKit-docs/13-Tenant Security Solution Setup/Readme.md

 [Back to top…](Readme.md#contents)
-## Tenant Security Solution - how it works (under the covers)
+## Tenant Security Solution under the covers (how it works)
- Tenant Security Solution is built by extending what DevOps Tool Kit has been doing and leveraging the best of Azure native features.
-It is a hybrid model, which leverages the native Azure security capabilities like ASC, Azure Policies, etc. to evaluate the security contorls and continue to leverage DevOps Kit scanning capabilities to cover the gaps.
+ Tenant Security Solution is built by extending what the DevOps Kit has been doing and leveraging the best of Azure native features.
+It is a hybrid model, which leverages the native Azure security capabilities like Azure Security Center (ASC), Azure Policies, etc., to evaluate the security controls and continue to leverage DevOps Kit scanning capabilities in the form of custom code controls to address any coverage gaps.

 It has been desinged to handle huge scales in highly performant and cost efficient manner.
-[TODO] should we give some numbers here?

-As a central team, you can run the scan at regular intervals and also empower your DevOps Engineers to run the module independelty to address the failures.
+As a central team, you can run the scan at regular intervals and also empower your DevOps engineers to run the module independently to address control failures.

-Below diagram depicts a high level overview of the hybrid model.
+The diagram below depicts a high level overview of the hybrid solution:

 ![Internals](../Images/12_TenantSetupInternals.png)